mrdaemon/exosphere/docs/source/providers.rst

 .. admonition:: Note

-    If you want catalog updates without sudo privileges, you can also just install the ``apt-config-auto-update`` package, or configure
+    If you want repo sync without sudo privileges, you can also just install the ``apt-config-auto-update`` package, or configure
     `Unattended Upgrades`_ to achieve this on a schedule.